Guns and mental health struggles: What the apparent online footprint of the Canada school shooter tells us

 While Canada has far stricter gun laws than the US, it is legal to own certain types of guns with a valid license.
 Children between 12 and 17 can use a firearm for an approved purpose such as hunting or target practice with a Minor’s License.

-Police recovered two firearms, a long gun and a modified handgun at the scene on Tuesday, though neither was registered to Van Rootselaar, whose license expired in 2024.
+Police recovered two firearms, a long gun and a modified rifle at the scene on Tuesday, though neither was registered to Van Rootselaar, whose license expired in 2024.

+In an update on Friday, the RCMP said that it was also analyzing a shotgun and another firearm from Van Rootselaar’s home.

 Hunting is a common pastime in Tumbler Ridge, Rev. Gerald Krauss of the town’s New Life Assembly Church told CNN.

-Note: This story has been updated with additional information, as well as a clarification from police on the type of gun recovered at the school.